Skip to content

 Every query is a guess.
 And guesses are wrong often enough to be dangerous.

-1. context setup → Browser wizard opens
+1. context setup → 6-step wizard opens in your browser

-4. context serve → MCP server live — agents have full context
+7. Serve → MCP server live — agents have full context

 Section titled “1.
 Browser wizard (recommended for getting started)”